opendnssec/SoftHSMv2/OSX-NOTES.md

 	$ brew install cppunit
 	$ brew install libtool

-Because both openssl and sqlite are pre-installed on the system, the new downloads are stored in an alternative location. /usr/local/opt
+openssl, sqlite, and libtool are pre-installed on the system.
+The versions downloaded by brew are stored in an alternative location under /usr/local

+The only brew warning of note is for libtool:

+	==> Caveats
+	In order to prevent conflicts with Apple's own libtool we have prepended a "g" so, you have instead: glibtool and glibtoolize.

+Note: gblitoolize seems to be found in the configuration step below just fine.
+It's unclear if glibtool is used since autogen.sh generates its own libtool script that is used by make.

-During configure the paths to the newly installed libraries needs to be passed in so configure can actually find the libraries.
+During configure, the paths to the newly installed libraries need to be passed in so configure can actually find the libraries.
 We'll show how to do that later.